wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 You can display the embedded Youtube videos within your site.

 == Description ==
-You can display one, some or all the youtube embedded videos in your site.
+You can display one, some or all the youtube videos previously embedded in your site.
 They can be shown chronologically (last videos posted) or in a daily random basis, which is more interesting to get your visitors engaged (each day they visit the video list, it will show different random videos from your site).

 It just works with a shortcode, which accepts several parameters.
 The shortcodes can be easily created in the plugin Settings Page with a Shortcode Wizard